 OFTEC does not take any responsibility for materials on those websites this site links to.

 1 – Introduction

-This Privacy Notice explains in detail the types of personal data we may collect about you when you interact with us.
-It also explains how we’ll store, handle and keep that data safe.
+This Privacy Notice explains the types of personal data we may collect when you interact with us.
+It also explains how we’ll store, handle and keep data safe.

-We may need to update our Privacy Notice from time to time.
-We recommend that you check this notice for updates on a regularly basis.
+WE may need to update our Privacy Notice from time to time.
+We recommend that you check this notice for updates on a regular basis.

-As a business, we interact with a diverse range of customers, such as home owners or their agents, government agencies, local authorities, heating professionals, etc. For the purpose of this document ‘registrants’ can be defined as individuals who have contacted us with regard to our registration schemes.
-“Members” can be defined as individuals that represents a business that have contacted us with regard to Trade Association membership.
+As a business, we interact with a diverse range of customers, such as home owners or their agents, government agencies, local authorities, heating professionals, etc. For the purpose of this document ‘registrants’ means individuals who have contacted us about our registration schemes.
+“Members” means individuals that represents a business that have contacted us about Trade Association activity.

-Whether you are interacting with our websites (www.oftec.org, www.joinoftec.com, www.ofteconline.com, www.oftecdirect.com), or with us by telephone, post, email or text message, under GDPR, OFTEC is the “Data Controller”.
+Whether you are interacting with our websites (www.oftec.org, www.joinoftec.com, www.ofteconline.com, www.oftecdirect.com), or with us by telephone, post, email or text message, OFTEC is the “Data Controller”.

 2 – What is OFTEC